senner10/schemeBeam/README.md

 7. Change the background image in the CSS file to fit your company's branding
 8. Ready to deploy, run app.js

+## GCloud Installation and Setup

+You will need to create a Cloud SQL instance and create a user, password and database for use with the app

+Then open the Google Cloud Shell, clone and cd into this repository and run `npm install`, followed by `npm run gcloud:setup` and finally load the DB schema with `npm run db:migrate`.
+Now `npm start` should launch the app locally (to the Google Cloud Shell) and `gcloud app deploy` will deploy the app to AppSpot.

 ## License